Laureen Chew

 Laureen Chew (born 1948) is an American academic and actress.
 She is Professor Emerita of Asian American studies at San Francisco State University.
-She's acted in two Wayne Wang films in the 1980s, both of which were shot in San Francisco.
+She acted in two Wayne Wang films in the 1980s, both of which were shot in San Francisco.

 Early life and education

 Chew was born and raised in Chinatown, San Francisco in 1948.
-She grew up around mostly other Chinese kids.
+She grew up around mostly other Chinese children.
 Her parents owned a laundry shop.
 Chew attended a Catholic high school.

 Chew was a part of the Third World Liberation Front and helped organized the Third World Liberation Front strikes of 1968 at San Francisco State University.
 She was arrested and jailed for 20 days for misdemeanor charges of disturbing the peace, illegal assembly and failing to disperse.
 At the end of the protest, San Francisco State established its College of Ethnic Studies.

 Chew graduated from San Francisco State University with a BA in Chinese and a MA in Elementary Education.
 She received her EdD from the University of the Pacific.